ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
 A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, an endorsement or attestation about an Artifact, indicate the End of Life (EOL), redirection to a newer version,  or any content an Issuer wishes to publish about an Artifact.
-The additional Statements about an artifact are correlated by the Subject defined in the CWT_Claims protected header.
+The additional Statements about an artifact are correlated by the Subject defined in the {{CWT_CLAIMS}} protected header.
 The Statement is considered opaque to Transparency Service, and MAY be encrypted.

 Subject: